WestGermanGenomeCenter/scRNAseq_Pipeline/README.md

 Update 26.05.2022: Fix the issue with the DGE rule that came with the change from the 15.05.2022.

+Update 27.06.2022: Added parallelization function.
+For *Parallelization*, change the number of cores in the snakemakeScripts/PipelineOptions.py for a rule without an X in the comments.

 ## Setup directory tree:
 ### the scRNAseq_Pipeline folder containing the pipeline
 |